jonnew/ONIX/oepcie/Specification.md

 ```

 ### `oe_device_t`
-One of potentially many pieces of hardware within a context.
-Examples include
+`oe_device_t` describes one of potentially many pieces of hardware within a
-Intan chips, IMU, stimulators, immediate IO circuit, auxiliary ADC, etc. Each
+context.
+Examples include Intan chips, IMU, stimulators, immediate IO circuit,
-valid device type has a unqique ID which is enumerated in `oe_device_id_t`.
-A
+auxiliary ADC, etc. Each valid device type has a unqique ID which is enumerated
-map of available devices is stored in the current context via `oe_init_ctx`.
+in `oe_device_id_t`.
+A map of available devices is stored in the current
+context via `oe_init_ctx`.
 This map can be examined via calls to `oe_get_opt`.

 ``` {.c}
 typedef struct oe_device {